icinganalysis/icinganalysis.github.io/content/modified pressure probe.md

 The instrument was used to survey icing conditions along commercial airline routes [^2], [^3].
 Data from hundreds of flights where measured.
-However, this seemingly valuable data saw surprisingly little use, something that we will soon look at in the "Conclusions of the Meteorological Instruments Thread".
+However, this seemingly valuable data saw surprisingly limited use, something that we will soon look at in the "Conclusions of the Meteorological Instruments Thread".